 Dr. Martin’s point is that every one of us is a job loss and a cancer diagnosis away from having to choose between our lives and our happiness, our families, and our freedoms.
 “No one should have to decide between their health and their family,” she says.

-One solution she suggests is a universal pharmacare program, which would save the country a significant amount of money.
-Re-organizing the resources we already have in this manner could reduce the cost of drugs and ensure everyone has access to the drugs they need to get better and stay healthy.
+One solution she suggests is a universal pharmacare program, which she believes could reduce total spending on drugs in Canada by as much as 7.3 billion dollars.
+Re-organizing the resources we already have in this manner could reduce the cost of drugs to the consumer, which would go a long way to ensuring everyone has access to the drugs they need to get better and stay healthy.

 The secret sauce to solving our problems is breaking down barriers and silos – not putting provincial limits on healthcare, but working as one unified country to provide the best possible care.
 That’s how we save money and create better outcomes at the same time.